 For quite awhile, I’ve been accumulating resources documenting the growth in the United States in wealth and income inequality.
 I’ve been planning on using them to develop a simple lesson using some of them — both for my Theory of Knowledge class and for my Intermediate English class.
-I’ve got a few ideas, but thought I’d share the resources today and solicit suggestions from readers.
+I’ve got a few ideas, but thought I’d the resources and solicit suggestions from readers.

 The richest 1 percent of Americans now take home almost 24 percent of income, up from almost 9 percent in 1976.
 As Timothy Noah of Slate noted in an excellent series on inequality, the United States now arguably has a more unequal distribution of wealth than traditional banana republics like Nicaragua, Venezuela and Guyana.

-Resources to illustrate this kind of disparity on a world-wide basis can be found in two other “The Best…” lists:
+Resources to illustrate kind of disparity on a world-wide basis can be found in two other “The Best…” lists:

 The lesson plans I’ve seen on the Web seem pretty involved and complicated, and I want to develop, or learn about, one that is much simpler.
 All suggestions are welcome, including ones about additional resources.

-I’m dividing this list into two sections.
+I’m dividing list into two sections.
 The first one includes infographics that might be accessible to English Language Learners.
-The second part shares articles that would have to have portions modified to make them accessible.
+The second part articles that would have to have portions modified to make them accessible.